matrix-org/matrix-spec-proposals/proposals/3856-threads-list-api.md

 ### MSC3440 Filtering

-This MSC deprecates the [event filters added in MSC3440](https://github.com/matrix-org/matrix-spec-proposals/blob/main/proposals/3440-threading-via-relations.md#fetch-all-threads-in-a-room)
+This MSC replaces the [event filters added in MSC3440](https://github.com/matrix-org/matrix-spec-proposals/blob/main/proposals/3440-threading-via-relations.md#fetch-all-threads-in-a-room)
 (`related_by_rel_types` and `related_by_senders`) as the only known use-case is more efficiently solved by this MSC.